 Despite legal provisions to the contrary, in practice, non-regulated party financing seems to be available, as all parties have "concentric circles" of firms that finance the parties in exchange for political patronage.
-A second problem with party financing in Bulgaria is that the legal framework has tended to favor the larger parties because the funding that parties receive from the state is linked to the number of votes cast for them in the most recent parliamentary election.
-This has made it difficult for small new parties to emerge without significant private financial support.
+The most recent allegations of illicit financing involve claims by whistleblowers who previously worked for the state agency for Bulgarians abroad that the agency sells Bulgarian citizenship with the proceeds going to one of the parties in the ruling coalition.

+A second problem with party financing in Bulgaria is that the legal framework has tended to favor larger parties because the funding that parties receive from the state is linked to the number of votes cast for them in the most recent parliamentary election.
+This has made it difficult for new parties to emerge without significant private financial support.
 In the national referendum that accompanied the presidential elections in November 2016, a majority of three-quarters of voters opted for limiting state subsidies to parties to BGN 1 per voter, down from BGN 11 per voter presently.
-Since turnout was slightly lower than in the 2014 parliamentary elections, however, the referendum was not binding.
-In 2017, parliament did not consider the proposal.
+Since turnout was slightly lower than in the 2014 parliamentary elections, however, the referendum was not binding and parliament has not changed the subsidy so far.